aonesjriel/Java-Frameworks/README.md

 • The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.

+    mainscreen.html; line 50 -> Creasted buy now button for parts mainscreen.html; line 87 -> created buy now button for products Failure.html -> created to indicate if purchase was failed Success.html -> created to indicate if purchase was a success AddProductController.java; line 180-> created getmapping for buy now button--created condition to display failure or success depending on inventory
+    AddPartController.java; line 70-> created getmapping for buy now button--created condition to display failure or success depending on inventory

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.